RobWiederstein/fiscal_notes/README.markdown

 ### Texas

 Texas follows 6 of 6 of the best practices.
 Its [statute](statutes/2009-01-01_texas_314_001_005.pdf) requires that five-year estimates be prepared.
 The fiscal note is  "required on a bill or resolution" and "it must be attached  to the bill or resolution before a committee hearing on the bill or resolution may be conducted."
 Texas uses a novel approach to estimating costs called "dynamic scoring".
 To assess the accuracy of dynamic scoring, "on the fifth anniversary of the effective date of a bill that becomes law for which a dynamic fiscal impact statement was prepared under this section, the comptroller shall prepare and submit to the presiding officer of each house of the legislature a report that assesses the accuracy of the relevant fiscal note prepared for the bill and the accuracy of the relevant dynamic fiscal impact statement prepared for the bill."
 A sample fiscal note is included [here](fiscal_note_examples/2015-04-22_texas_sample_fiscal_note.pdf).

+### Iowa

+Iowa follows 6 of 6 of the best practices; however, its enactment is by Senate and House concurrent [resolution](statutes/2019-01-01_iowa_SCR3.pdf), rather than by statute.
+There, a  fiscal note shall be attached to "any bill or joint resolution which reasonably could have an annual effect of at least one hundred thousand dollars or a combined total effect within five years after enactment of five hundred thousand dollars or more on the aggregate revenues, expenditures, or fiscal liability of the state or its subdivisions."
+A number of jurisdictions have dollar limit that triggers the preparation of a fiscal note.
+The rule doesn't apply to the budget.
+The projected window is for five years and specify the source of the information.
+The fiscal note must state whether an accurate estimate can be made.
+Additionally, a fiscal note may be requested if an amendment to the bill is made.